 How Do You Feel While Sneezing?

+Sneezing can give you a lot of relief from a blocked nose but during pregnancy, it could be painful too.
 Sneezing can lead to the tightening of the round ligament, which supports the uterus.
 The tightening can result in sharp, radiating pain in the lower belly.
 However, it is not harmful in any way.
 The round ligament looks like a band of connective tissues.
 It connects the groin to the front of the uterus thereby supporting the uterus (2).

 [ Read: Stuffy Nose During Pregnancy ]

 Does Sneezing Affect The Pregnant Mother And Her Baby?